natario1/CameraView/README.md

 ### Capturing Video

-To capture video just call `CameraView.startRecordingVideo(file)` to start, and `CameraView.stopRecordingVideo()` to finish.
+To capture video just call `CameraView.startCapturingVideo(file)` to start, and `CameraView.stopCapturingVideo()` to finish.
 Make sure you setup a `CameraListener` to handle the video callback.

 ```java